-If you’re planning on getting married in Australia, the legal requirements are the same.
+Whether you live in Australia or in a country outside Australia, if you’re planning on getting married in Australia, the legal requirements are the same.
 You don’t have to be an Australian citizen or a permanent resident of Australia to marry in Australia.
-If you’re from outside Australia, you and hope to live in Australia after your marriage, you can find marriage visa information here.
+If you’re from outside Australia, and are hoping to live in Australia after your marriage, you can find marriage visa information here.

-If you’re from a country outside Australia, please check to see if your country needs its Embassy to grant you permission before you get married, in order for them to recognise your Australian marriage as per the legal requirements.
+If you’re from a country outside Australia, please check to see if your country needs its Embassy to grant you permission before you get married in Australia, in order for them to recognise your Australian marriage as per the legal requirements.

-This can have implications for people who are not Australian citizens – particularly LGBTQIA couples – who intend to return to their country after getting married in Australia.
+This can have implications for people who are not Australian citizens – particularly LGBTIQ+ couples – who intend to return to their country after getting married in Australia.

 If your marriage involves an Australian citizen and a non-Australian citizen, you should get advice about immigration matters from the Australian Department of Home Affairs or a registered migration agent.

 Also, please check out this migration blog by Migration Agent, Nick Hansen.
 It has some useful information about migrating to Australia.

 Do you need help to plan your wedding in Melbourne?

 The Marriage Act 1961 defines marriage as ‘the union of two people to the exclusion of all others, voluntarily entered into for life’.
 This new definition became law on 9 December 2017.
 State and territory governments in Australia have been required to align their laws and regulations with this new definition.
 (At the time marriage equality became law in Australia, some state-based laws and regulatory requirements made it more difficult for some members of the LGBTIQ+ community to assert their right to get married than the majority of the population.
 That has now been fixed.)

 What are the minimum legal requirements to get married in Australia?